By Dietitian Jill Place AKA The Queen of Leaky Gut

 Genetics Have Less and Less to Do With Health

 My sister swears that her tremors are all about mom’s genetics.
 But mom’s … I have a feeling … were due to massive doses of thyroid medication she took when they didn’t know how much to give years ago.
-My sis’s … massive does of chemo and radiation she had for her breast cancer.
+My sis’s … from massive doses of chemo and radiation she had for her breast cancer.

 I have the same genes … and have neither the tremors nor the crippling rheumatoid arthritis my mother had.
 And researchers are finding that genetics, which we once thought to be the number one reason we get a disease or not, isn’t the only factor.